Verifiable governance · not declared

 05 · Governance in action

-What governance done well looks like.
+What well-made governance looks like.

 Illustrative example

-Email assistant (drafts)Limited risk
+E-mail assistant (drafts)Limited risk

 Document classifierMinimal risk

-Website chatbotTransparency · art.
+Website chatbotTransparency · Art.
 50

 Active controls

-• Human oversight on the high-risk system (art.
+• Human oversight of the high-risk system (Art.
 14).

-• Logs retained for at least six months (art.
-26, para.
-6).
+• Logs kept for at least six months (Art.
+26(6)).

 Next step